 In 1999, Sam and Marilyn’s son, Sam Reese Sheppard, unsuccessfully sued the state of Ohio for the wrongful imprisonment of his father.
 The documents collected and used by the prosecutor’s office in this trial are the basis of the collection.

-See the Sheppard Case Timeline, which highlights important dates in the Sheppard case and links to relevant collection materials.
+The Sheppard Case Timeline highlights important dates in the Sheppard case and links to relevant collection materials.
 Who's Who in the Sheppard Cases is a summary of the individuals involved in the various Sheppard cases.

 - 1995-2002 Court Filings

 - 2000 Trial Expert Reports and Tests

 - Sheppard 2000 Trial Plaintiff's Exhibits

 - 1954-1955 Post-Trial Motions and Ohio Eighth District Court of Appeal

 - 1955-1959 Ohio Supreme Court and U.S. Supreme Court Direct Appeal